qiuqiangkong/mini_llm/README.md

 # Minimal PyTorch implementation of GPT2 and Llama

-This repo provides the minimal PyTorch implementation of GPT2 and Llama.
+This repository provides the minimal PyTorch implementation of GPT-2 and LLaMA.
+This repo simplifies the GPT-2 and LLaMA code for easier understanding and usage.

 ## 0. Install dependencies